 What do you think about Prayers from the Heart?
 Was there anything you’d have liked to see in season three or hope for in season four?
 Comment down below with any of your thoughts.
 I’d love to read them.

 Photos: Hallmark Channel

 Read more of our TV Recaps including our When Calls the Heart season three recaps!
 Can’t get enough of When Calls the Heart?
-Browse our archives for more articles or reviews on this show or read our Romantic Moment of the Week feature Jack and Elizabeth.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Browse our archives for more articles or reviews on this show or read our Romantic Moment of the Week feature Jack and Elizabeth.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.